arjunagarwal899/arjunagarwal899.github.io/_tabs/work_experience.md

 </div>

 ### Overview
 Qure.ai has been my first job and the place where I really grew up as an engineer.
 I joined as an earnest college graduate in a fast‑moving startup and, over a few intense years, was given room to tackle problems that genuinely matter in stroke and lung‑cancer care.
 R&D at Qure has always run on trust and growth—exploration is encouraged, ownership is expected—and that pushed me to think beyond individual models to the whole product and patient story.
 I learned to turn broad goals into clear problem statements, align early with clinicians and product, and then carry work all the way from raw data and annotations to production systems and monitoring that hold up in the wild.
-Somewhere along the way I shifted from just “shipping tasks” to creating leverage for the team, surfacing risks while there’s still time to course‑correct, and staying with a feature until it’s deployed, observed, and trusted.
-Qure has been a real multiplier for my growth, it’s where I learned to blend deep 3D computer‑vision work with practical problem‑solving instincts that travel well beyond this one role.
+Somewhere along the way I shifted from just “shipping tasks” to creating leverage for the team, surfacing risks while there's still time to course‑correct, and staying with a feature until it's deployed, observed, and trusted.
+Qure has been a real multiplier for my growth, it's where I learned to blend deep 3D computer‑vision work with practical problem‑solving instincts that travel well beyond this one role.

 ### Projects

 #### 1) Stroke and Trauma Imaging Intelligence (qER)
-**Summary:** Progressed from an early-career AI Scientist to qER’s R&D lead by scaling supervised computer-vision programs across NCCT/CTA/trauma datasets, owning supervised fine-tuning and transfer-learning pipelines, and converting those models plus their experimentation stack into multi-region FDA Clearances/CE Marks, peer-reviewed papers, patents, and the $100K Johnson & Johnson Japan QuickFire grant.
+**Summary:** Progressed from an early-career AI Scientist to qER's R&D lead by scaling supervised computer-vision programs across NCCT/CTA/trauma datasets, owning supervised fine-tuning and transfer-learning pipelines, and converting those models plus their experimentation stack into multi-region FDA Clearances/CE Marks, peer-reviewed papers, patents, and the $100K Johnson & Johnson Japan QuickFire grant.
 **Mission:** Streamline the complexity of incoming stroke/trauma imaging into rapid, data-backed triage decisions—NCCT infarct core, CTA LVO, perfusion surrogates, trauma alerts—while equipping ER and hub-spoke teams with the context they need to cut door-to-needle time.

 <details class="collapsible-point">